Quinny-J/hijack.network-Site/readme.md

 ## 📖 Overview

 This website showcases my skills, services, and portfolio and tt also includes a contact form for inquiries and a secret admin page for managing contact requests.
+> Note /admin?key=C0D3N4T10N will allow access to see the submitted contacts

 ## 📌 Features